sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 ## References

-<a name="RCDC"></a>[2] K. Jayaraman, N. Bjørner, J. Padhye, A. Agrawal, A. Bhargava, P.-A. C. Bissonnette, S. Foster, A. Helwer, M. Kasten, I. Lee, et al. Validating datacenters at scale.
+<a name="RCDC"></a>[1] K. Jayaraman, N. Bjørner, J. Padhye, A. Agrawal, A. Bhargava, P.-A. C. Bissonnette, S. Foster, A. Helwer, M. Kasten, I. Lee, et al. Validating datacenters at scale.
 In Proceedings of the ACM Special Interest Group on Data Communication, pages 200–213.
 2019.

+<a name="automata-theory"></a>[2] Harry R Lewis and Christos H Papadimitriou.
+Elements of the theory of computation.
+ACM SIGACT News, 29(3):62–78, 1998.

 <a name="middleboxes"></a>[3] Aurojit Panda, Ori Lahav, Katerina Argyraki, Mooly Sagiv, and Scott Shenker.
 Verifying reachability in networks with mutable datapaths.
 In 14th USENIX symposium on networked systems design and implementation(NSDI), pages 699–718, 2017.